 - For careers in Surrey County Council visit our Jobs page.

 Surrey County Council provides a friendly and lively training environment for new public health registrars.
-We offer a wide range of opportunities covering all three dimensions of public health (health improvement, health protection and healthcare public health).
+We offer a wide range of opportunities covering all dimensions of public health; health improvement, health protection, healthcare public health, and public health intelligence.
 Registrars commonly work with: